PNNL-Comp-Mass-Spec/fast.ssgsea/README.md

 2019](#ref-krug-curated-2019)), and it borrows optimization techniques from the simple implementation of Fast Gene Set Enrichment Analysis (FGSEA-simple) ([Korotkevich et al. 2021](#ref-korotkevich-fast-2021)).
-Also, while the enrichment score (ES) for standard GSEA is the most extreme value of the running sum (see any GSEA paper for details), the ES for fast-ssGSEA is the sum of all values of the running sum.
-This change allows the ES to be computed much more quickly, making fast-ssGSEA 1-2 orders of magnitude faster than FGSEA-simple (see the Benchmarking section).
-However, fast-ssGSEA it not able to calculate arbitrarily small p-values like FGSEA-multilevel ([Korotkevich et al.
-2021](#ref-korotkevich-fast-2021)).

 The primary function, `fast_ssgsea`, accepts a vector of signed statistics with genes or other molecules as names.
 The values must be